google/node-sec-roadmap/chapter-1/threat-UIR.md

 view name like `foo.toplevelmodule`, though not local source files whose identifiers must contain `.` and `/`.
 Loading top-level modules does not, by itself, allow loading non-production code, so this is probably not vulnerable to this attack.
+It may be possible to use a path like `/base.\foo\bar` to cause `mod = "\\foo\\bar"` which may allow arbitrary source files on Windows, but it would only allow loading the module for initialization side effects unless it coincidentally provides significant abusable authority under `exports.__express`.

 ----